usernamehw/vscode-todo-md/proposed-api.md

-# How to enable proposed api
+# How to enable proposed api in Stable

+Launch vscode with `--enable-proposed-api usernamehw.todo-md` command line flag.

+# If using Insiders version

+Using Insiders version it's possible to add extension to args.

 Execute from Command Palette **Preferences: Configure Runtime Arguments** `workbench.action.configureRuntimeArguments`